Thursday Night Baseball: Baseball Night in America (2019–present)

 For the 2021 season, Fox only aired one Thursday night game.
 The "Field of Dreams Game" between the New York Yankees and the Chicago White Sox.

-For the 2022 season, Fox aired three weeks of Thursday night games, The first aired was the Field of Dreams game on August 11, then it aired games in 2 weeks of September (to avoid College Football).
+Fox returned to regionalized games in the 2022 season.
+Fox aired three weeks of Thursday night games, including the second Field of Dreams game on August 11.
+Fox again also aired two weeks of Thursday night games in September in order to allow more Saturday primetime College Football games to air on the network.

-FS1 (2014–present)

-While not weekly FS1 has aired baseball on Thursday nights occasionally since 2014.
-One game was aired on Thursdays in 2014 and 2015, two games in 2016, one game in 2017 and two games in 2018, three games were aired in 2020 and three games in 2022.
-FS1 usually airs baseball games on Saturdays.